Ojooh/365days-of-watching-and-praying/log.md

 **Today's Progress**: Explored the book of Exodus 5.

 **Thoughts:**
 * The fact that God is leading/speaking to a/an people/individual on the way to go does not mean they will not face challenges.
-However, in those challenges, God is making a way of escape.
+However, in those challenges, God is making a way of escape - Ex.
+5:22-23.
+* God's leadings may not make sense but they will always lead one out of captivity, stagnation and frustration.